Skip to content

 During the consultation, I evaluate the dentition, the bite, the projection of the chin, and all relevant anatomical details to plan the surgery according to your facial profile.
 It is also at this moment that I choose the most suitable implant size.
 Generally, I use size two implants for women and size three for men, according to the Silimed chart, but the size may vary according to each patient's specific needs.

-I request the following pre-operative exams to perform the chin augmentation with maximum safety:
+I request the following pre-operative tests to perform the chin augmentation with maximum safety:

 Anesthesia

-I perform chin augmentation under general anesthesia, which provides total comfort during the procedure.
-The surgery lasts about twenty-five minutes, and the patient wakes up shortly after, without pain.
+I perform chin augmentation under general anesthesia, which provides comfort and controlled monitoring during the procedure.
+The surgery is performed in the operating room, lasts about twenty-five minutes, and the patient wakes up shortly afterward under anesthesiology supervision.

 The surgery